lagarrueal/tts-exercises/4_script_design/README.md

     * What is the unit type you are trying to cover? (e.g. diphones)
     * How your algorithm works.
 * clearly state the coverage your script achieves.
+* Bonus:
+    * Measure the coverage at every insertion step.
+Plot a graph of the coverage of the lifetime of the algorithm
+    * Create a phone-phone heatmap of your reading list and a randomly sampled one where `heatmap[i,j]` represents the density of the diphone `/p_i/p_j/` where `/p_i/` and `/p_j/` are phonemes.

 ## Notes: